-When a real estate investor sells a property, they have the potential to be liable for up to three different types of tax: capital gains tax, net investment income tax, and depreciation recapture tax.
-All three can impact the profitability of a transaction and investors are well served to pursue strategies to actively minimize them.
+When a real estate investor sells a property, the investor has the potential to be liable for up to three different types of taxes:

-In this article, readers will learn what depreciation recapture is, how the taxes associated with it can be reduced using a 1031 Exchange, and the basic rules that must be followed to ensure the 1031 Exchange is executed properly.
+In this article, readers will learn specifically what depreciation recapture is, how the taxes associated with depreciation recapture can be reduced using a 1031 Exchange, and the basic rules that must be followed to ensure the 1031 Exchange is executed properly.

 At First National Realty Partners, we have a tremendous amount of experience working with investors to facilitate 1031 Exchanges.
 To learn more about our current investment offerings, click here.